Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: -(super)rigidity properties for crystallographic groups

-{\em (iii.)} This follows from Corollary \ref{crystal_like_order_of_point_group} and the fact that crystallographic groups form crystal-like lattice pairs. \end{proof} \end{thm} We will now use the above theorem to produce new examples of $C^*$-superrigid groups.
-Let $G$ be a wallpaper group and $H$ be a discrete group such that $C^*(G)\cong C^*(H)$.
-Then we can say the following: \begin{itemize} \item $H$ is also a wallpaper group (Theorem \ref{crystallographic_is_preserved}). \item The point groups of $G$ and $H$ have the same order (Theorem \ref{crystallographic_is_preserved}). \item $K_i(C^*(G))\cong K_i(C^*(H))$ \item $C^*(G_{ab})\cong C^*(H_{ab})$ (\cite[Cor.
+\begin{proof} Let $G$ be a wallpaper group and $H$ be a discrete group such that $C^*(G)\cong C^*(H)$.
+Theorem \ref{crystallographic_is_preserved} ensures that $H$ is a wallpaper group.
+This narrows the possible isomorphism classes for $H$ down to 17.
+Furthermore, the following must also be true. \begin{itemize} \item The point groups of $G$ and $H$ have the same order (Theorem \ref{crystallographic_is_preserved}). \item $K_i(C^*(G))\cong K_i(C^*(H))$ \item $C^*(G_{ab})\cong C^*(H_{ab})$ (\cite[Cor.
 1.3]{free_nilp_c*_superrigid}).
-In particular, $h(G_{ab})=h(H_{ab})$ and $|Tor(G_{ab})|=|Tor(H_{ab})|$. \end{itemize} The K-theory of the group $C^*$-algebras of all wallpaper groups has been computed in \cite{yang1998crossed}.
-Moreover, their point groups and abelianizations (whose Hirsch lengths are equal to their first Betti numbers) are well-known.
+In particular, $|Tor(G_{ab})|=|Tor(H_{ab})|$. \end{itemize} The K-theory of the group $C^*$-algebras of all wallpaper groups has been computed in \cite{yang1998crossed}.
+Moreover, their point groups and abelianizations are well-known.
 For example, they can be computed using the computer algebra system GAP \cite{GAP4}.
-Actually, we present a table with all the above computations on the appendix.
-By using the above computations (see Appendix) and observations, we can deduce the following: \begin{thm} All 17 wallpaper groups are $C^*$-superrigid. \end{thm} We would like to close this section by emphasizing that most of the (non-trivial) already known examples of $C^*$-superrigid group are torsion-free.
-On the other hand, 15 out of 17 wallpaper groups have torsion.
+To complete the proof we compare the data in Table \ref{tab: wall} observing that for any distinct pair of wallpaper groups one of the above bullet points is not satisfied.
+We conclude that $G\cong H$. \end{proof}